B-Musick/2048-game/README.md

 Idea from Assignment (from John Bates) in University Computer Science Course which was run in the terminal and in Java.
 I refactored it to be animated with D3.
-Code inside methods wholly my own and refactored for Javascript.
+Code inside methods wholly my own and refactored for Javascript.Added scoreboard as well

 THINGS LEARNED
 - 'static' will make a class method